-1) WARNING MAST (Item 2)

-This warning label is positioned on the left and right side of the mast.

-- ♠ Never stand or work under the raised forks under any circumstances without supporting with block. - ▲ In case of working under the forks, it is essential to support the carriage with blocks.
+- WARNING MAST (Item 2) This warning label is positioned on the side of the mast. - A Never stand or work under the raised forks even if the hydraulic safety lock lever is applied. - ▲ In case of working under the forks, it is essential to support the carriage with blocks.